 But there can be many reasons you want to reset your TV; you may want to sell it, or there may be a black screen glitch and maybe even lagging or buffering.
 Resetting your television will get it back to the factory settings, and all of your preferred configurations will get erased, so be sure before taking this action, as it can't be reverted.
 If you have made up your mind and want to reset your device, here's how you can do it.

 Identifying the generation of your Apple TV

 You can identify the version of your television by knowing its model number.
-To determine the model number of your set, go to the settings, and select ‘About’ in the general section.
-Scroll down the screen and you will find the model number.
+To determine the model number of your set, go to settings, and select "About" in the general section.
+Scroll down on the screen to find the model number.

 - A1218- 1st generation